ethereum/ethereum-org-website/src/content/developers/docs/networking-layer/index.md

 ## The Execution Layer {#execution-layer}

-The execution layer's networking protocols can be divided into two stacks: the first is the discovery stack which is built on top of UDP and allows a new node to find peers to connect to.
-The second is the [DevP2P](https://github.com/ethereum/devp2p) stack that sits on top of TCP and allows nodes to exchange information.
-These stacks act in parallel, with the discovery stack feeding new network participants into the network, and the DevP2P stack enabling their interactions.
-DevP2P is itself a whole stack of protocols that are implemented by Ethereum to establish and maintain the peer-to-peer network.
+The execution layer's networking protocols is divided into two stacks:

+- the discovery stack: built on top of UDP and allows a new node to find peers to connect to

+- the DevP2P stack: sits on top of TCP and enables nodes to exchange information

+Both stacks work in parallel.
+The discovery stack feeds new network participants into the network, and the DevP2P stack enables their interactions.

 ### Discovery {#discovery}